Email or Text Us

 Helen D. and William E. Krantz '37 Miniature Book Collection--A collection of approximately 268 miniature books (books under 4 1/2 inches) donated in 2012 by William E. Krantz (F&M Class of 1937).

 The William Reichenbach Collection is the oldest library collection.
-It was bequeathed to Franklin College in 1821 by William Reichenbach, Professor of Mathematics from 1787-1821.
-It consists largely of latin language texts by classical authors as well as contemporary 17th-19th century works on ancient history, science and religion.
+One hundred thirty six titles were bequeathed to Franklin College in 1821 by William Reichenbach, Professor of Mathematics from 1787-1821.
+Sixty two titles survive consisting largely of Latin language texts by classical authors as well as contemporary 16th-18th century works on ancient history, science and religion.

 These books can be searched by visiting the library catalog and entering the full name of the collection (as shown in italics) in the keyword box or by viewing the parent collection's finding aid for an inventory (if available) at the link provided.